 Cover your bases.
-Don’t over complicate life.
+Don’t overcomplicate life.
 Be prepared.
 I’m not sure where or how these lessons were drilled into my head, but they were.

-For this reason I use my Venture Rewards Card for most major purchases over $100, whether it’s to upgrade a phone, buy clothes or for holiday shopping.
+Figuring out what spending categories will generate the most credit card rewards isn’t something I enjoy, so I was attracted to the simplicity of earning an unlimited 2X miles on all purchases.
+For this reason, I use my Capital One Venture for most major purchases over $100, whether it’s to upgrade a phone, buy clothes or do some holiday shopping.
 If I charge $1,500 in a month, I know that Capital One will drop 3,000 miles into my reward bank.
 It’s an uncomplicated calculation.

-When I book hotel rooms using Capital One Travel with my Venture Rewards Card, I get 5 miles for every dollar I spend.
+The only exception to the 2-miles-per-dollar earning opportunity is a positive one, and it’s an equally easy reward to earn.
+When I book hotel rooms through Capital One Travel with my Venture Rewards card, I get 5 miles for every dollar I spend.
 That’s a huge incentive to use this card for vacations.
-Signing for a $1,000 hotel bill isn’t fun but at least I know I’ll earn 5,000 miles, worth $50 in travel.
+Signing for a $1,000 hotel bill isn’t fun, but at least I know I’ll earn 5,000 miles, worth $50 in travel, in doing so.

 Fun to watch the miles rack up

-For example, this month my mom was in town and I took her out for a swanky meal.
+For example, this month my mom was in town, and I took her out for a swanky meal.
 That bill was $188.44, and it earned me 377 miles.
 I splurged on two pairs of sunglasses for $145.39, which netted me 291 miles.
 It’s like checking the progress of a savings account.